kkumykova/linux-shortcuts/linux_and_terminal_commands.md

 cp file.txt Stuff/new_file.txt # a copy of file.txt was created under new_file.txt in the Stuff folder

-head - output the first part of files
+head - output the first part of files head song.txt -n 100 # prints out the first 100 lines of the file

+tail - output the last part of files tail song.txt # prints out the last 10 lines of the file tail song.txt -n 20 # prints out the last 20 lines of the file

+">" redirect command output
+date > today.txt # runs date command and outputs the result to the today.txt file IMPORTANT!
+This command replaces the content of the file, it is not adding to it.